Electric Transmission Projects

 FAQs

-The Southwest Power Pool (SPP) recently completed their 2024 Integrated Transmission Plan (ITP).
-The ITP identified that Liberty’s existing 39-0 Transmission Line needs to be upgraded from 69kV to 161kV.
-This upgrade is part of a larger project to strengthen the energy grid so that Liberty and SPP can continue to deliver safe and reliable electric service to customers, especially during times of extreme weather.
+The Southwest Power Pool (SPP) completed their 2024 Integrated Transmission Plan (ITP) to assess the health of the regional energy grid.
+The ITP identified that Liberty’s existing transmission line that starts in Ozark, Missouri, and ends near Branson, Missouri, must be upgraded from 69kV to 161kV.
+This upgrade is part of a larger project to strengthen the energy grid so that Liberty and SPP can continue to deliver safe and reliable electric service to customers now and for years to come, especially during times of high energy demand and extreme weather.

 Learn more